Disclaimer: As an Amazon Associate we earn from qualifying purchases on the links to books on this page.

 Since this newer legislation will supersede anything which came before it, all the avenues for criminal prosecution will effectively dry up.

-What the Government are doing is proposing a change which means ISPs would be able to ignore take-down notices.
+What the Government are doing is proposing a change that means ISPs would be able to ignore takedown notices.
 No longer would they face libel liabilities for defamatory content.
 This would bring UK internet law in line with that of the USA.
 It is reasonable to assume that if passed, this law would result in UK internet defamation, cyberbullying and stalking law, reflecting the dire situation America has been in for the last decade, where politicians at state level are now desperately trying to push for criminal law provision to outlaw online bullying.